top of page

 f.
 Valves

-2. Reshaping of the valves is specifically prohibited.
+3. Reshaping of the valves is specifically prohibited.
+Grinding or lapping valve face is allowed, providing 45

 g.
 Camshaft

-5. Camshaft profile and lobe centers shall be checked using the official procedure published by SCCA.
+6. Camshaft profile and lobe centers shall be checked using the official procedure published by NVFFA and SCCA.

 h.
 Valve Springs